A New Day For Risk in Insurance | MynewColour

 Risk used to be relatively simple.
 If a local bakery wanted insurance, you would worry about the structure, the location, how it operated and could have a pretty good view of its risk profile.
 Today that same business is far more complicated and interconnected:

-Each of these additional connections and interconnectedness increases potential business interruption, liability, and sometimes even the property risk of the company.
+Each of these additional connections and interconnected increases potential business interruption, liability, and sometimes even the property risk of the company.

 A spider’s web of risk